-Brisbane School of Iberian Swordsmanship is a subsidiary of the School of Historical Defense Arts and a part of the wider Australian Historical European martial arts community.
+Brisbane School of Iberian Swordsmanship has strong ties to the School of Historical Defense Arts Group and is a part of the wider Australian Historical European martial arts community.
+We are also a member group of the Australasian Living History Federation.

 Our aims are: